 \section{Introduction}

-Next-generation wireless systems are expected to develop beyond traditional communication service providers and further facilitate a serials of innovative applications, such as intelligent transportation, manufacturing, and healthcare, etc. These emerging applications not only impose higher demands on communication performance but also require more robust sensing capabilities.
+Next-generation wireless systems are expected to develop beyond traditional communication services and further facilitate a series of innovative applications such as intelligent transportation, manufacturing, healthcare, etc. These emerging applications not only impose higher demands on communication performance but also require more robust sensing capabilities.
 In addition, with the exponential growth of wireless devices and communication demands, spectral resources are becoming increasingly scarce.
-The radar frequency bands, which have large portions of available spectrum, is therefore regarded as one promising choice for communication use.
-From a technical point of view, the technology trend of wireless communication and radar sensing also shows a high degree of consistency: The pursuit of higher frequencies, wider bandwidths, larger antenna arrays, more attention to line-of-sight channels, and distributed dense deployment.
-Therefore, wireless communication and radar sensing exhibit more and more commonality and similarity in system design, hardware platform, signal processing, etc., which lays a solid technical foundation for the integration of these two functionalities.
-Integrated sensing and communications (ISAC), which focuses on the coexistence, cooperation, and co-design of these two systems, has recently emerged as one of key enabling technologies for the sixth generation (6G) wireless systems \cite{ITU future prospective1}, \cite{ITU future prospective2} and has aroused extensive research attentions from both academia and industry \cite{J A Zhang tutorial 1}-\cite{Y Cui overview}.
+Radar frequency bands that occupy large portions of the available spectrum are therefore regarded as a promising choice for communication usage.
+From a technical point of view, the technology trend of joint wireless communication and radar sensing is highly self-consistent, as they both seek the use of higher frequencies, wider bandwidths, larger antenna arrays, more attention to line-of-sight channels, and distributed dense deployments.
+Thus, wireless communication and radar sensing exhibit increasing commonality in system design, hardware platforms, signal processing, etc., which provides a strong motivation for integrating their functionalities.
+Owing to these factors, integrated sensing and communication (ISAC) has emerged, which focuses on the coexistence, cooperation, and co-design of communication and sensing systems.
+ISAC has been recognized as a key enabling technology for sixth generation (6G) wireless systems \cite{ITU future prospective2} and has aroused extensive research attention from both academia and industry \cite{Le Zhang overview}-\cite{F Liu overview2}.